mariusbalcytis/webpack-bundle/README.md

         manifest_file_path:        '%kernel.cache_dir%/webpack_manifest.php'

     aliases:                            # allows to set aliases inside require() in your JS files
-        register_bundles:               # defaults to all bundles
-            - ApplicationBundle
-            - AnyOtherBundle
         path_in_bundle:       /Resources/assets     # this means that require('@acme_hello/a.js')
                                                     # will include something like
                                                     # src/Acme/Bundles/AcmeHelloBundle/Resources/assets/a.js